Three men sentenced for involvement in brutal home invasion in Cherokee County

-Investigators were able to identify the defendants using cell phone tracking technology.
+Investigators say they identified Pridgen and Viera using cell phone tracking technology.

-Judge Davis previously sentenced co-defendant Cibias John Vieira to 35 years, with the first 25 years to serve in confinement, after he entered a negotiated guilty plea on February 18 for the same charges.
+Judge Davis previously sentenced Vieira to 35 years, with the first 25 years to serve in confinement after he entered a negotiated guilty plea on Feb.
+18 for the same charges.

 “Home invasion is among the most terrifying of crimes because it involves invading the sanctity of a person’s home.
 These victims did not have anything physically taken from them, but they were robbed of their peace of mind, which is something that can never be replaced,” said ADA Hertel.
 “The defendants in this case demonstrated a complete disregard for the law and for the collateral consequences of their actions.”